ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

     - For content structure, see [OPC UA data selection example](#opc-ua-data-selection-example).
     - For a table of all available parameters, see [OPC UA data selection](#opc-ua-data-selection-parameters).
 2. Save the file, for example as _DataSelection.config.json_.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<adapterId>/DataSelection/`
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<adapterId>/DataSelection/`

     Example using curl (run this command from the same directory where the file is located):